kendallmiller/kendallmiller.github.io/_posts/2023-09-28-effort-doesnt-equal-value.md

 * **Sunk Cost Fallacy**: We're reluctant to discard a solution we've put a lot of time into.
 * **Endowment Effect**: People tend to overvalue things they already possess or have invested effort into.
 This can make it challenging to objectively assess the true value of an asset or project.
-* **Overvaluing Perceived Hard Work**: People may overvalue an approach or solution simply because it required a lot of effort to develop.
+* **Overvaluing Perceived Hard Work**: People may overvalue a solution simply because it requires a lot of effort to develop.
 They assume that because something was challenging to create, it must be more valuable, even if it doesn't address the actual problem effectively or efficiently.
-This also applies to over-valuing employees that put in the hours independently of the results they're generating.
+This also applies to over-valuing employees who put in the hours independently of the results they're generating.

 Each of these is rooted in our intuitive, emotional thinking patterns we fall back on every day.
 To escape them, it's essential to maintain a clear and objective perspective when evaluating the value of something relative to the effort invested.
 This includes regularly reassessing projects, considering opportunity costs, and being willing to pivot or abandon efforts when the expected value is no longer aligned with the effort required.
 Additionally, fostering a culture of evidence-based decision-making and open-mindedness can help individuals and organizations make more rational choices when it comes to resource allocation and effort management.